nvanlaerebeke/mitto/src/Readme.md

 ToDo's before v1:

-- Mitto.ClientManager references Metto.Messaging.Base - should be Mitto.IMessaging only

 - For requets, add a IRequestMessage interface, it's the same as IMessage but it's

   so we have a type difference between the base IMessage and derived IRequestMessage and IResponseMessage